 - If you are having trouble with your grains, try a different type of sugar or switch to coconut water.

 - If you are traveling, put the jar in the fridge with a little sweet liquid.
-(Will keep for months.)
+(This will keep for months!)

 - Drink half a cup just before a meal to aid digestion.

-There are a million different ways to flavour your kefir!
+There are a million different ways to flavor your kefir!

 - Kefir Sangria